Strategic Plan & Performance

-Starting January 12th, 2021, we invite public, not-for-profit, and private sector organizations within eligible municipalities to apply for funding from the Milwaukee Metropolitan Sewerage District (MMSD) to create new rain gardens, bioswales, green roofs, and a variety of techniques that help capture and harness rain and melting snow.
+Starting January 11th, 2022, we invite public, not-for-profit, and private sector organizations within eligible municipalities to apply for funding from the Milwaukee Metropolitan Sewerage District (MMSD) to create new rain gardens, bioswales, green roofs, and a variety of green infrastructure (GI) practices that help capture and manage rainfall and melting snow.

 The program offers incentive funding on a per-gallon-captured, reimbursement basis for green infrastructure strategies designed to capture and clean water where it falls.
 Applications are scored based on an established set of criteria focused on the applicant’s ability and commitment to implement, maintain, and promote their project.
 MMSD is seeking partners that will foster the acceptance and implementation of green infrastructure as a viable means of managing water where it falls.

-By installing green infrastructure on your property, you can play an important role in protecting our local waters while enabling your organization to become more green and sustainable.
+By installing green infrastructure on your property, you can play a significant role in protecting our local waters while enabling your organization to become greener and more sustainable.
 Helping capture stormwater on your property helps prevent excess water from entering our sewers.
 Excess water contributes to sewer overflows and basement backups.

 All inquiries regarding the Green Infrastructure Partnership Program should be directed to Nathan Churchill, Procurement Specialist, at NChurchill@mmsd.com.

 Bayside; Brown Deer; Cudahy; Fox Point; Franklin; Glendale; Greendale; Greenfield; Hales Corners; Milwaukee; Muskego; Oak Creek; River Hills; Saint Francis; Shorewood; Wauwatosa; West Allis; West Milwaukee; and Whitefish Bay, Wisconsin